-Notifier enables you to specify configurations for the SNMP manager and SMTP server, including machine names, ports, community IDs, and recipients' email addresses.
+Notifier enables you to specify configurations for the SNMP manager and SMTP server, including DNS resolvable hostnames, ports, community IDs, and recipients'

+email addresses.
 You can specify more than one manager or server, and the severity level of messages that are sent to each.